facebook/react-native-website/website/contributing/bots-reference.md

 ## analysis-bot

 The code analysis bot collects feedback from tools such as Prettier, eslint, and Flow whenever a commit is added to a pull request.
 If any of these tools finds issues with the code, the bot will add these as inline review comments on the pull request.
-Its configuration can be found in the [`code-analysis-bot.js`](https://github.com/facebook/react-native/blob/main/scripts/circleci/code-analysis-bot.js) file.
+Its configuration can be found in the [`analyze_code.sh`](https://github.com/facebook/react-native/blob/main/scripts/circleci/analyze_code.sh) file in core repository.

 ## label-actions

 A bot that acts on an issue or pull request based on a label.
-Configured in [`.github/label-actions.yml`](https://github.com/facebook/react-native/blob/main/.github/label-actions.yml).
+Configured in [`.github/respond-to-issue-based-on-label.yml`](https://github.com/facebook/react-native/blob/main/.github/respond-to-issue-based-on-label.yml).

 ## github-actions